 – A licensed Investment Firm from any part of the world, subject to conditions

-– A Mini Manager (expected to pass into law).
+– A Mini Manager.
 The scheme will be applicable to managers with Assets Under Management (AUM) up to €100m with leverage or €500m with no leverage

 – Procedures manual